Dividend ETFs

 Common Use Cases

 • Building an income-focused portfolio: Use HDV as a component for generating current income from quality companies.
+It's often used alongside growth stocks to balance the risk.

 • Increasing portfolio yield: Add HDV to boost your income while maintaining quality standards.
+It's particularly useful when interest rates are low, and bonds aren't paying enough.

 • Complementing growth holdings: Balance growth-oriented investments with income-focused exposure to high-yield companies.
+This creates a more defensive portfolio during market downturns.

 HDV - Price / Yield